 17 lifeboat launches to scuba diving incidents in 2020*

 103 people rescued by our lifesavers in 2016*

 6 lives saved by our lifesavers in 2016*

 * Source: RNLI lifeboat return of service data, UK and Ireland 2016 and 2020.

 6 safety checks for scuba diving:

 We really hope your next diving adventure is a great one – so before you head out, read our six simple checks for safe diving:

 Prepare yourself by being fit to dive – cold water will put extra strain on your body.
 Always consider your cardiac health before diving and get any concerns checked out.

 At the start of the season make sure all your diving gear is in service and ready for another year’s diving.

-Always complete a thorough buddy check before a dive.
-However experienced you are or however many times you have dived with your buddy, DO IT - it could save your life.
+No matter how experienced you are, or however many times you have dived with your buddy, don’t skip the buddy check.
+It could save your life, and theirs.